wtsi-hgi/exomeQC-hail-gnomad/README.md

 This script uploads data to s3 to be shared with hail cluster.

+### import_data/2.import_vcf.py

+This script imports the VCF files into hail and creates one hail matrixtable per chromosome.

+## Part 2: Sample QC

+### sample_qc_v3/1.hard_filters_sex_annotation.py

+Input: A matrixtable that contains chrX and chrY variation.

 ```python
 usage: 1.hard_filters_sex_annotation.py [-h] [--matrixtable MATRIXTABLE]
                                         [--output-dir OUTPUT_DIR]